incisrdg/BB510-610_fall_2025/Week 2: Structure determination methods (X-ray, NMR, Cryo-EM), what the structural data look like, structural databases (PDB, PDBe-KB, UniProt)/Week 2: Structure determination methods (X-ray, NMR, Cryo-EM), what the structural data look like, structural databases (PDB, PDBe-KB, UniProt).md

 - Most structural data are obtained through the following three methods: X-ray crystallography, cryo-electron microscopy (cryo-EM), and nuclear magnetic resonance (NMR) spectroscopy.

-- X-ray crystallography can resolve structures at atomic resolution; however, due to crystal packing effects, the resulting structures may deviate from their native folds.
+- X-ray crystallography can resolve structures at atomic resolution, however, due to crystal packing effects, the resulting structures may deviate from their native folds.

 - Cryo-EM allows the visualization of large macromolecular complexes in near-native conditions, moreover, it is particularly well-suited for studying membrane proteins.